Is Melania Trump Really ‘Tapping’ Sara Netanyahu’s Backside In This Picture?

 What are your thoughts about Melania Trump’s hand on Sara’s derriere?

-[Featured image by Andrew Harrer-Pool/Getty Images]
+[Featured Image by Andrew Harrer-Pool/Getty Images]